 Once the CAA approve the company’s policy and procedure for applying this requirement, it will be given a CAA registration number which will be valid for one year.

-The employer responsible to meet all applicable requirements and procedures of this Guidance, they are responsible for all actions of the official representatives, and service agents in carrying out the requirements of the regulations.
+The employer responsible to meet all applicable requirements and procedures of this Guidance Manual, they are responsible for all actions of the official representatives, and service agents in carrying out the requirements of the regulations.

 The employer, may use a service agent to perform the tasks needed to comply with this guidance